Carnitine, Acylcarnitines and β-Oxidation of Fatty Acids

 In animal tissues, L-carnitine concentrations are relatively high, typically between 0.2 and 6 mmol/kg with almost all in the heart and skeletal muscle, and it is synthesised de novo in animal cells by a multi-step process with N-trimethyl-lysine derived from protein degradation as the primary precursor and butyrobetaine as an intermediate.
 As it is believed that insufficient is produced by this means, most must come from the diet other than in strict vegetarians, and plasma carnitine levels are positively correlated with the dietary intake.
 In humans, the major sources of carnitine are meat, fish and dairy products, which can supply 2 to 12 μmol per day per kg of body weight, as opposed to 1.2 μmol per day per kg of body weight of carnitine synthesised endogenously.
 For some individuals with genetic or medical disorders and for pre-term infants, who cannot make enough, carnitine is a conditionally essential nutrient.

 Dietary carnitine is taken up from the intestinal lumen into the enterocyte by an active transport mechanism, but it passes across the serosal membrane into the circulation by simple diffusion.
 In some laboratory animals, such as the rat and guinea pig, much of it is acetylated prior to export from the intestines.
 Synthesis of carnitine occurs in the kidney, liver and brain, and it is transported to other tissues in the circulation before it is taken up by tissues by carnitine transporters at the plasma membrane that are tissue-specific.
-In the kidney, carnitine and butyrobetaine are reabsorbed efficiently by active transport by a high affinity carnitine transporter termed the 'organic cation transporter novel 2 (OCTN2)', located in the renal brush border membrane.
+In the kidney, carnitine and butyrobetaine are reabsorbed efficiently by transport by a high affinity carnitine transporter termed the 'organic cation transporter novel 2 (OCTN2)', located in the renal brush border membrane and necessary for regulation of carnitine homeostasis.
 Urinary loss is thereby minimized, although excess amounts can be eliminated when necessary.

 D-Carnitine does not occur naturally but may be found in some synthetic preparations; it does not participate in the key biological processes but can sometimes interfere with them.